Oxygen (O2), in particular, is

 (H2),

-methane (CH4), and carbon monoxide (CO) are gases that react with oxygen and other
+These gases react with oxygen and other

 chemical manufacturing processes.